The Lung Institute is proud to announce that our remarkable cellular therapy that treats COPD is now available throughout the United States.

 Clinical research worldwide has grown dramatically in recent decades.
 Treatments have been successful for patients with chronic pain and difficult-to-heal injuries.

-More than 60 diseases now can be treated with stem cells helping the heart, eyes, liver, bones, spinal cord, arthritis and joint reconstruction.
+More than 60 diseases now can be treated with cells helping the heart, eyes, liver, bones, spinal cord, arthritis and joint reconstruction.

 Our treatment is just like having blood work done.